Ty the Tasmanian Tiger: Plot

 Ty is given a pair of Frostyrangs by Julius created using the leftover power from the Ice Thunder Eggs and is then tasked with finding a final set of lightning-imbued Thunder Eggs to find the next talisman.
 Making his way through the Australian rainforest, Ty encounters a lyrebird named Lenny, who sends Ty on a wild goose chase to a water treatment facility to rescue a prisoner of Boss Cass named Princess Orchid.
 Upon arriving at the location, Ty is ambushed by Sly and the two fight.
 After a fierce battle, Ty defeats Sly, who vows to defeat Ty during their next encounter before escaping.
-Ty continues to provide assistance to his friends while searching for the Lightning Thunder Eggs, including rescuing the koala children from bushfires on the Snowy Mountain and by taking care of Boss Cass' frill lizard henchman that had been disturbing residents of the Great Barrier Reef using their JetSkis.
+Ty continues to provide assistance to his friends while searching for the Lightning Thunder Eggs, including rescuing the koala children from bushfires on the Snowy Mountain and by taking care of Boss Cass' frill lizard henchman that had been disturbing residents of the Great Barrier Reef using their Jet Skis.
 Ty gathers enough Lighting Thunder Eggs to power Julius' device once more, which locates another missing talisman.
 Ty and the talisman are teleported to the Snowy Mountains, where they encounter one of Cass' underlings, an unnamed female thorny devil (later known as Fluffy in Bush Rescue) piloting her own ape-like mecha suit.
 Ty defeats Fluffy's mech, forcing her to retreat and earning Ty another talisman.
 During this time, Boss Cass' henchmen are able to locate the second and final talisman.

 Infuriated at the loss of another talisman, Boss Cass hatches a scheme to lure Ty to his secret base and defeat him using his rebuilt mecha suit and take all the talismans for himself.
 Using the leftover energy from the Lightning Thunder Eggs, Julius gives Ty the most powerful elemental boomerangs of all, the Zappyrangs, and is sent to the outskirts of Boss Cass' secret base to retrieve the final two talismans.
 Ty encounters Shazza again, revealing that one of the Frill Lizards Ty defeated earlier had dropped one of the missing talismans.
 Before she's able to give it to Ty, Shazza is kidnapped by another of Cass' henchwomen, an unnamed Ghost Bat (known as Shadow in Bush Rescue) who takes her deeper into the facility.
 Ty gives chase and defeats Shadow, and both reclaim the missing talisman and free Shazza, who gives him a kiss before escaping.
 Before he faces Boss Cass, Ty runs into Sly, who challenges him to a battle.
 After dispatching him, Ty saves Sly from falling into a pool of magma.
 A deeply conflicted Sly retreats once again as Ty hops onto Boss Cass' repaired mecha as it begins leaving the facility.